 For entry into Medicine and Surgery courses:

 - domestic applicants must complete the Undergraduate Clinical Aptitude Test (UCAT)

 - international applicants must complete the International Students Admissions Test (ISAT).

 STAT (Special Entry Admissions Test)

-This test is used in selection for certain Information Technology courses and courses where applicants have ungraded results.
+STAT (multiple choice) is used in the selection process by some courses where applicants have ungraded TAFE results.